GitEin11/worded_clock/README.md

 ```
 make run_conky.sh executable and run it. (run_conky.sh and both conky1/2 must be in the same folder)
 ```
+Make sure install font DejaVu Sans Mono, or any font that is monospace but do edit the configuration of conky1/2 or worded_clock.ini according to your font

 for window user install rainmeter and use "Worded clock.ini"

 I made the conky script seperately, for some reason if its combined to 1 file, it glitches